appfast-io/docs/blog/envato/appfast-store.md

 > – Version: 1.0.0 – latest React Native v0.74
 >
-> – Last update: 10 July 2024
+> – Last update: 08 Aug 2024
 >
-> – Files Included: Full React Native Source Code (iOS & Android)
+> – Files Included: Full React Native Source Code (iOS & Android & Web)

 **FastMart** leverages the power of WordPress as a headless API, allowing you to manage user data, e-commerce functionality, news content, and more with ease.
 Setting up is a breeze, and for an even smoother experience, you can connect to **Appfast Cloud Backend**.